Ok, by now, I bet we all know that web search is big. That goes without saying. What’s rather surprising, however, is how big it actually is.

 It’s therefore critically important to start your search by establishing the specific search engines your target audience is using.
 If your online shop is based in the U.S, for instance, it would be a good idea to prioritize on SEO tools built for Google.com.

 The best tools, however, would be the dynamic ones that support multiple search engines.
-You should assess them based on your audience’s behaviors and languages.
+You should assess them based on your audience’s behaviours and languages.

 What are you looking to gain with your SEO tools?
 Well, of course, maintaining a good search engine rank is the primary goal here.
 But, how exactly would you want to achieve that?